-Lastly, the GFOA awarded a Certificate of Achievement for Excellence in Financial Reporting to the Lombard Park District for its Comprehensive Annual Financial Report (CAFR) for the fiscal year ended December 31, 2018.
+Lastly, the GFOA awarded a Certificate of Achievement for Excellence in Financial Reporting to the Lombard Park District for its Comprehensive Annual Financial Report for the fiscal year ended December 31, 2019.
 To be awarded this Certificate of Achievement, the Park District published an easily readable and efficiently organized comprehensive annual financial report.
 This report satisfied both generally accepted accounting principles and applicable legal requirements.
-GFOA also awarded the District the Distinguished Budget Presentation Award for their 2019 budget.

-This report will be submitted to the Governmental Finance Officers Association for consideration for awarding to the Lombard Park District the Certificate of Achievement for Excellence in Financial Reporting for the fiscal year ended December 31, 2019.
+This report will be submitted to the Governmental Finance Officers Association for consideration for awarding to the Lombard Park District the Certificate of Achievement for Excellence in Financial Reporting for the fiscal year ended December 31, 2020.
 Staff believes this report complies with and meets the Certificate of Achievement Requirements and are submitting it to the GFOA to determine its' eligibility for a certificate.